- Staying Safe

 用中文了解更多這項相關資訊 (PG&E PSPS Fact Sheet in Chinese, PDF)

-- Plan for medical needs, like devices that use batteries/require power or medications that need to be refrigerated
+- Plan for medical needs, like medications that require refrigeration or devices that need power.

-- Create or restock a home emergency kit that includes fresh batteries, flashlights, cash, and first aid supplies
+- Build or restock your emergency kit with flashlights, fresh batteries, first aid supplies, and cash.

 Medical Baseline Customers